syntaxkim/project3-pizza/README.md

 A web application for handling a pizza restaurant's online orders.
 Users can browse the retaurant's menu, add items to their cart, and submit their orders.
 They also can post reviews with photos.
 Meanwhile, the restaurant owners can view orders that havve been placed and update order status as needed.

 ![menu](https://github.com/syntaxkim/project3-pizza/blob/master/screenshots/menu.png?raw=true)
-* The menu model comes from an actual [pizza restaurant menu](http://www.pinocchiospizza.net/menu.html) located in Cambridge, MA.
+* The menu model comes from [Pinocchio's Pizza & Subs](http://www.pinocchiospizza.net/menu.html) located in Cambridge, MA.

 ## Problems to consider